Nathanael Liminski

 Nathanael Liminski (born 19 September 1985) is a German politician from the Christian Democratic Union (CDU).
 Since 30 June 2017, he has been Head of the State Chancellery of North Rhine-Westphalia (NRW) and since June 29, 2022 Minister for Federal, European and International Affairs and the Media.
 Liminski was considered the irreplaceable "mastermind" and most important confidant of former Prime Minister and failed CDU chancellor candidate Armin Laschet and is now perceived as a close collaborator of new Prime Minister Hendrik Wüst.

 Biography

 Family and Religion

-Nathanael Liminski was born in Bonn and grew up with seven older and two younger siblings in Sankt Augustin in a catholic family that is closely associated with the lay organization Opus Dei.
+Nathanael Liminski was born in Bonn and grew up with seven older and two younger siblings in Sankt Augustin in a Roman Catholic family that is closely associated with the lay organization Opus Dei.

 He gained attention as the voice of the Generation Benedict, a group of young pope-loyal and conservative Catholics, which Liminski co-founded in the wake of the World Youth Day 2005.
 In this role, he was a guest on German TV talk shows, like Maischberger and Hart aber fair.

 Liminski is married, has four children and lives with his family in Düsseldorf-Benrath.